IBM/openshift-workshop-was/labs/HelloContainer/README.md

 Additional Liberty features must be installed for this server.

 To install the additional features, review and accept the feature license agreement:
+The --acceptLicense argument was found.
+This indicates that you have accepted the terms of the license agreement.

 Step 1 of 4: Downloading servlet-3.0 ...
 Step 2 of 4: Installing servlet-3.0 ...
 Step 3 of 4: Validating installed fixes ...